Podcast: Play in new window | Download

 Where the wild winds are – published in 2017 – It describes a series of walks following the invisible pathways of some of Europe’s named winds – Helm, Bora, Sirocco, Foehn, Mistral – to discover how they affect landscapes, people and cultures.
 READ MORE

-STOP PRESS – “Where the Wild Winds are” has been shortlisted for the National Geographic Traveller Reader Award for 2018
+“Where the Wild Winds are” was shortlisted for the National Geographic Traveller Reader Award for 2018

 What has Nick done since our interview